manish-garodia/manish-garodia/projects/dba-essentials-test/manage-pdb/plug-pdb/plug-pdb.md

-# Plug unplugged PDBs into CDB
+# Plug PDBs into CDB

 ## Introduction